-To ensure that the REVIEW is properly conducted for all applicable tenure-probationary faculty members, the dean of each school shall be responsible for submitting copies of the chair's or the dean's and the committees' reports on all tenure-probationary faculty members who have been reviewed to the Office of Academic Affairs by May 31 each year.
+To ensure that the REVIEW is properly conducted for all applicable tenure-probationary faculty members, the dean of each school shall be responsible for submitting copies of the chair's (if applicable), the dean's and the committees' reports on all tenure-probationary faculty members who have been reviewed to the Chief Academic Officer through the Office of Academic Affairs by May 1 each year.
+One searchable PDF file for each tenure-probationary faculty member should be posted to the school's three-year review folder on Box.com.
+(Paragraph revised 6-2-16 with new procedure. ~ IFC)